Requirements For US

 A declaration (Nulla Osta or Affidavit) is required by Italian law.
 A Nulla Osta literally states that “there are no impediments,” or that one is free to marry, according to the laws of the State of which the citizen is a resident.

 Your legal status must be such that you can legally marry under Italian and US law.
 To obtain a Nulla Osta you should visit the Consular Section nearest your wedding destination.
-The Nulla Osta is valid for six months and costs approximately 50 euros per person.
+The Nulla Osta is valid for three months and costs approximately 50 euros per person.

 You can download the appropriate Nulla Osta form ahead of time in order to save time.
 If so, please fill it in but do not sign it ahead of time as it will have to be signed in front of the Consul.